Work on these solar power projects and take your first step toward complete sustainable energy self-sufficiency.

 In this tutorial, we are going to show you how to make your own solar light with a mason jar.
 These DIY solar lighting projects and ideas are charming ways to save on energy bills.

 2. Mini Solar Book Torch and Charger

-The “mini solar book” is another solar power supply and charger, which acts as LED light, too.
+The “mini solar book” is another solar power supply and charger, that acts as an LED light too.
 Its torchlight function is very useful and effective.

-Indeed white LED only consumes 20 mA, so it will provide light for about 30 hours with a single charge of the battery, and with solar cells addition, its life is practically endless.
+Indeed, a white LED only consumes 20 mA, so it will provide light for about 30 hours with a single charge of the battery, and with the addition of solar cells, its life is practically endless.

 Of course, you can also use this device to power your cell phone, your GPS logger, or any other little USB gadget (although the battery has a reduced capacity due to its small size).

 You're growing your own food and you come across one obvious problem: when something's in season, you have more than you can handle, and then there's nothing for the rest of the year.

 So the obvious solution is to preserve your food when you have it in abundance.

 Dehydration is an excellent preservation technique that's easy to do and that maintains a lot more of the original nutrients than canning or freezing.
 Dry your extra loads of harvest with a DIY solar food dryer you can make.